-- In a separate bowl, with a spoon, stir together the remaining ingredients then stir in spinach and artichoke.
+- In a separate bowl, with a spoon, stir together Parmesan cheese, garlic powder, salt and lemon juice.
+Once distributed, stir in spinach and artichoke.

-- Fold in the spinach mixture into the mayonnaise mixture.
+- Fold the spinach mixture into the Ricotta cheese mixture.

 Note: If there is a video, it will not display while there is an adblocker.